jhouedanou/Curriculum-vitae/README-en.md

 _Adonai Agri Batis_, Abidjan, Ivory Coast
 **February 2017 – June 2017** (5 months)

-> Development of digital communication strategy and management of the company's online presence.
+> In charge of the digital communication strategy and the management of the company's online presence.

 ---